EKOISMYLOVE/MoniterBruteForceAttackForMail/README.md

 Environment:
 -------
 Python Version : 2.7.13
-Postfix needs to enable the authentication function (the default is disable).
+Postfix and Dovecot need to enable the SASL (Default : disable).
 The scapy library needs to be downloaded and installed.

 How to Use: